sc19y2z/Leeds_Msc_Project/README.md

 Aneurysm missing data imputation by deep learning using imaging and simulation data.

 All the codes are run on Google Coloab, using Python 3.
-Before run this pogram, we need to connect Google Colab and Google Drive.
+Before run this pogram, we need to connect Google Colab with Google Drive.

 Data:
 1. All the datasets are stored on Google Driven, as the path My Drive/Msc/data/.